 - One to two page personal statement

-- Three recommendations (embedded within the graduate application, separate letters from references are NOT required)
+- Three recommendations from health professionals (embedded within the graduate application, separate letters from references are NOT required)

 - Official copies of ALL transcripts sent directly to the GVSU Admissions Office in Allendale.

-- Resume - please list ALL health care experiences (volunteer, paid, job shadow) under one section of the resume; all other experiences can be listed below your health care experience
+- Resume - please list ALL health care experiences (volunteer, paid, job shadow) under one section of the resume and include leadership activities

 - Statement describing how prerequisite courses not yet completed will be done PRIOR to entry in the program

 - Submit all application materials by February 1st (all materials must be received by this date, including transcripts and letters of recommendation).
 Late applications are accepted until clinical placements are filled.
 If you are interested in Part Time and have your own clinical site available please contact the Program Director.

-- Students will be notified of acceptance into the program by March 1st 2017.
+- Students will be notified of acceptance into the program by March 15th (new cohorts start in August).

 - Cumulative academic grade point average at 3.0 or higher

 - Academic grade point average from prerequisite courses

-- Academic grade point average from last two calendar years in college or university
+- Academic grade point average from the last 60 credits of college or university

 - Health Care Experience - minimum of 16 hours volunteer or paid or 2-3 hours job shadow